 Recommended by Laura of Wine Travelista

-If you are looking for to explore an amazing lake town and enjoy some water activities and hiking, there are several popular lakes within a few hours of drive from San Francisco.
+If you are looking to explore an amazing lake town and enjoy some water activities and hiking, there are several popular lakes within a few hours of drive from San Francisco Bay Area.

 21. Lake Tahoe

 Lake Tahoe is a popular weekend or long weekend getaway from San Francisco Bay Area, come winter or summer!

 The gorgeous lake nestled high in the Sierra Nevada mountains attracts those looking for outdoor adventures and those who want to relax on the lakeshore.

 Lake Tahoe is split into two main shore points – the North Shore and cities like Truckee, Tahoe City, and Kings Beach, and the South Shore via US-50 to South Lake Tahoe.

 - Distance from San Francisco to Lake Tahoe: around 200 miles

 - Travel time from San Francisco to Lake Tahoe: around 4 hours by car